graphprotocol/indexer-rs/README.md

 ### Indexer common components

 Temporarily live inside the indexer-service package under `src/common`.

-- Simple indexer management client to track NetworkSubgraph and postgres connection.
+Simple indexer management client to track NetworkSubgraph and postgres connection.
-- ....
+- NetworkSubgraph instance track both remote API endpoint and local deployment query endpoint.
+  - TODO: query indexing status of local deployment, only use remote API as fallback.
 - Keeps cost model schema and resolvers with postgres and graphQL types: `costModel(deployment)` and `costModels(deployments)`.
 If deployments is empty, all cost models are returned.
   - Global cost model fallback used when specific deployments are queried
-  - No migration in indexer service as it might introduce conflicts to the database; indexer agent is solely responsible for database management.
+- No database migration in indexer service as it might introduce schema conflicts; indexer agent is solely responsible for database management.

 ### Indexer native dependency